Current Term: Monday 5th November – Friday 21st December 2018

 Does my child have to attend every rehearsal?

 Yes.
 We expect a level of commitment from every member, especially when it comes to Sunday rehearsals as they are the most important so we do ask that your child is available.
+We will provide a list of important dates to help you decide if your child will be available.

 Please let us know if your child is unwell and unable to attend a rehearsal